miek770/nanny/README.md

  - L'ouverture de face est trop petite et limite l'angle de vue
  - remplacer l'ecran eteint par un ecran de veille avec l'heure, pas ex. mettre une animation pour savoir que le programme n'est pas planté
  - faire des threads pour ce qui bloque? avec une animation de chargement?
+ - The VFD erase function seems to not be able to delete the last character in a line.
+You need to send a backspace from a position but obviously if you start from column 20, you're going to erase column 19.
+I should instead write an empty char.